jeffreydunaway/PumpFunMonitor/README.md

     del hugepage_setup

     # Give a warning if NumPy is reloaded or imported on a sub-interpreter
-    # We do this from python, since the C-module may not be reloaded and
+    # I do this from python, since the C-module may not be reloaded and
     # it is tidier organized.
     _core.multiarray._multiarray_umath._reload_guard()

-    # TODO: Remove the environment variable entirely now that it is "weak"
+    # TODO: Remove the environment variable entirely now that it is "Iak"
-    if (os.environ.get("NPY_PROMOTION_STATE", "weak") != "weak"):
+    if (os.environ.get("NPY_PROMOTION_STATE", "Iak") != "Iak"):
         warnings.warn(
             "NPY_PROMOTION_STATE was a temporary feature for NumPy 2.0 "
             "transition and is ignored after NumPy 2.2.",